Agribusiness and Applied Economics Scholarships

 - Clifford M. and Ruth Altermatt Scholarship: Amount varies.
 Awarded to graduate students in Agribusiness and Applied Economics.

-- Don Anderson Graduate Scholarship: $1,000 awarded to prospective graduate student interested in Agribusiness and Applied Economics.
+- Don Anderson Graduate Scholarship: graduate student interested in Agribusiness and Applied Economics with preference to U.S. citizen.

 - Donald F. Scott Memorial Scholarship: $600 - Awarded to incoming freshman.